-The City of Champaign prides itself on being business friendly and proactive in attracting new developments that will grow our local economy.
-The City offers a number of programs in targeted districts and throughout the entire city.
-Planning and Development staff are always available to discuss opportunities to engage in public/private partnerships.
+The City of Champaign prides itself on being business-friendly and proactive in attracting new developments that will grow our local economy.
+The City offers several programs in targeted districts and throughout the entire city.
+In addition, Planning and Development staff are always available to discuss opportunities to engage in public/private partnerships.

-- Targeted Neighborhood Improvement Program – Rehabilitation of existing owner and renter occupied single family housing
+- Targeted Neighborhood Improvement Program – Rehabilitation or new construction of owner and renter-occupied single-family housing

-- Affordable Multifamily Housing Program – New and Rehab of Multi-Family Structures
+- Affordable Multifamily Housing Program – Rehabilitation and new construction of qualifying multi-family housing projects.

-- Employment Expansion Program – Employment generating rehabilitation and new construction
+- Employment Expansion Program – Employment and office projects generating new or retained employees

 - Historic Structure Rehabilitation Program – Additional benefits for properties on the Local and National Register of Historic Places